mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 You can also query `codd.jobs` after this, and its description should now give you instructions, such as:

 ```
-Given up populating values in the employee.new_employee_id column.
+Given up updating rows in the employee.new_employee_id column.
 You can DELETE this job row from codd._background_jobs without any side-effects and do any DDL you deem necessary now
 ````

 Make sure you don't `codd.synchronously_finalize_background_job` aborted migrations, as it will fail.
 It's probably easier if you abort the same job in every environment, delete the row from `codd._background_jobs` in every environment and try again with a new migration.